Get

 Why Can’t I Just Let My Cat Go Outside?

 If you’re tired of constantly blocking your cat from escaping or listening to their yowling as they search for an exit, you might be tempted to give up and let them outside.
-However, this can be risky for your cat, local birds, and wildlife.
+However, it can be risky for your cat, local birds, and wildlife.

-On average, outdoor cats typically have much shorter lifespans, as much as 10-12 years less according to some estimates, than indoor cats.
+On average, outdoor cats typically have much shorter lifespans, as much as 10-12 years less, according to some estimates, than indoor cats.
 Several risks endanger outdoor cats, including the following:

 • Infectious diseases